 - Now try and bend your knee and move it up a bit.
 This mimics your horse’s spine trying to lift as you ask him to move forward.
 Your knee will have a lot of resistance, and won’t be able to bend so far.

 In this experiment, your leg and knee become your horse’s spine and withers.

 - Now keep the spine of the saddle pad an inch above of your knee.
 Now you have tons of room to bend your knee, just as your horse’s spine and withers now have somewhere to go as you start to ride.

 Horses need to lift their back while being ridden

 - The back and withers lift so that the hind legs can come under his body and do their job.
 This is true for polo ponies, dressage horses, western pleasure horses, you name it.
-Every single horse discipline involves the hind legs and haunches powering under the lifted back.
+Each horse discipline involves the hind legs and haunches powering under the lifted back.

-- This action of lifting the back creates a round, strong top line on your horse and allows room for movement under the belly.
-This lifted back also smoothes out gaits and makes for your maximum comfort under the saddle.
+- Lifting the back creates a round, strong top line on your horse and allows room for movement under the belly.
+This lifted back also smoothes out gaits and makes for maximum comfort under the saddle.

 - Saddle pads that rest directly on your horse’s spine and withers will tug downwards, putting pressure on those bones and structures.
-This is not very comfortable and may resemble wearing skivvies that are too small and being asked to exhale deeply and move.
+This is uncomfortable and may resemble wearing skivvies that are too small and being asked to exhale deeply and move.
 Your horse must be able to lift into an open space, not a saddle pad squishing him down.